Bronco All Terrain Tracked Carrier: British service

-Four Warthog variants were built under the contract – Troop Carrier, Ambulance, Command, and Repair & Recovery.
-A different engine was used, a Caterpillar C7 turbocharged 6-cylinder diesel delivering 350 hp.
-The ambulance variant is capable of carrying casualties, medics and kit.
-Warthog's repair and recovery variant is fitted with a crane and winch, and has the capability to tow another 18-tonne Warthog vehicle back from the front line.

-Once delivered to the UK, contractor Thales fitted the vehicles according to MoD specifications with Bowman communications systems, specialist electronic counter-measure equipment and extra protective armour including bar armour, protected seats for occupants at their facility in the former MoD depot at Llangennech near Llanelli, South Wales.
-The first vehicles arrived in service to Afghanistan in mid-2010.

-In December 2010, British Army soldier – Lance Corporal William Reeks – survived an IED attack after the Warthog he was travelling in set off an improvised explosive device believed to be 50 kg.
+Throughout its use in Afghanistan, the UK's fleet of 115 Warthogs survived around 30 direct improvised explosive device (IED) strikes with no crew fatalities, the relatively low strike rate part-attributable to the design's ability to traverse terrain inaccessible to other wheeled or tracked vehicles.
+In December 2010, a British Army soldier, Lance Corporal William Reeks, survived an IED attack after the Warthog he was travelling in set off an IED believed to be 50 kg.
 His family believes that the stronger armour of the Warthogs, which replaced less heavily fortified Viking armoured vehicles prior to their protection upgrades, helped save their son's life.

-Warthog continued in British service in Helmand Province until the closure of Camp Bastion in 2015.
-It was crewed throughout its use in Afghanistan by soldiers exclusively from the Royal Armoured Corps.
+The Warthog continued in British service in Helmand Province until the closure of Camp Bastion in 2015.
+While operating as part of the Royal Marines Armoured Support Group, it was crewed throughout its use in Afghanistan by soldiers exclusively from the Royal Armoured Corps.
 The last Warthog Group came from C (the Duke of Edinburgh) Squadron, the Queen's Royal Hussars.

-Jane's military guide has reported that British Warthog vehicles will be transformed to serve as transporter vehicles for Thales Watchkeeper UAV manned by 32nd Regiment Royal Artillery and 47th Regiment Royal Artillery under the Army 2020 concept.
-A March 2016 Jane's report stated the British army replaced the Warthog in October 2015, as it was specifically for use in Afghanistan operations.
+While Janes had reported that British Warthogs were planned to have been transformed to serve as transporter vehicles for the Thales Watchkeeper UAV manned by 32nd Regiment Royal Artillery and 47th Regiment Royal Artillery under the Army 2020 concept, a subsequent March 2016 report stated that the British Army had phased out the Warthog in October 2015, as it was specifically for use in Afghanistan operations.